Register to get access to free programming courses with interactive exercises

 }

-One interesting technique when positioning elements within strips is to use negative values.
-Since each strip has two values, it's also possible to refer to them with negative values.
-This is especially useful when you want to stretch the item to the full width of the container.
+There is an interesting technique when positioning elements within strips is to use negative values.
+Since each strip has two values, we can also refer to them with negative values.
+It is especially useful when you want to stretch the item to the full width of the container.
 Instead of counting the number of strips, you can specify -1 as the final value.
-This will automatically stretch the item to the last strip.
+It will automatically stretch the item to the last strip.
 You no longer have to keep the number of strips in your head and change them when you change the grid.

 Keyword span

-To solve this problem, the developers of the standard introduced the keyword span, ndicating the number of cells needed for the element when placed inside the grid.
+To solve this problem, the developers introduced the span keyword.
+It indicates the number of cells needed for the element when placed inside the grid.
 Now, instead of specifying the index of the strip where it should end, you can use this syntax: span <number of cells>.

 Let's continue working with the two-column layout.
-When creating the header, we used a negative value to set determine the final strip.
+When creating the header, we used a negative value to determine the final strip.
 Let's move on to the two columns below.
-Using the keyword span, it's possible to shorten the code and make it more understandable.
+We can use the keyword span to shorten the code and make it more understandable:

 .grid-header {